 My research interests lie in computational neuroscience, ranging from theoretical study and simulation to data analysis.
 I have collaborated actively with theoretical and experimental neuroscientists.
-Directly from experimental data, I have found a common dynamical state (Probability Polling state or p-polling state) underlying neuronal coding.
-This state is closely related to the Balanced state, linear model in reconstructing neuronal coupling structure (e.g., Granger Causality) and the often-observed weak correlations.
-I have shown that the p-polling state reveals a mechanism underlying the application of low order Maximum Entropy Principle (MEP) in neuronal networks.
-My study on the effective interactions of MEP model also shows how a sparse coupling structure can lead to a sparse coding scheme.
-I also focus on developing methods in analyzing high dimensional neuronal data.
-I am also interested to borrow ideas from biological neuroscience to study artificial neural network and vice versa.
-I was involved in the project on studying the theory and application of Granger causality in neuroscience.
+Directly from experimental data, I have found a common dynamical state (Probability Polling state or p-polling state) underlying neuronal coding, which reveals a mechanism underlying the application of low order Maximum Entropy Principle (MEP) in neuronal networks.
+My study on the effective interactions of the MEP model also shows how a sparse coupling structure can lead to a sparse coding scheme.

 My another interest is to study deep learning theoretically.
 Our study is one of the first attempts to study deep learning by Fourier analysis.
 Empirically, we found a Frequency Principle (F-Principle) that deep neural networks (DNNs) often capture target functions from low frequency to high frequency in order during the training.
 We then develop a theoretical framework to understand the F-Principle.
 In addition, our theory can understand when and how F-Principle can hold or fail.
 An important result from our theory is to resolve why DNNs can have a large capacity to memorize randomly labeled dataset, but still, possess good generalization in real dataset.